Get 80% off your plan for your first 3 months*

 How do you fill in a 1099-NEC form?

 A 1099-NEC form requires basic information about both the payer and recipient, plus payment details.
-The form has five key sections:
+Here's a box-by-box breakdown of what to include.

 How do you file a 1099-NEC form?

 You can file 1099-NEC forms electronically or by mail.
-Electronic filing is the fastest and most convenient option, and the IRS requires it if you have 10 or more information returns to file in aggregate.
+Electronic filing is the fastest option, and the IRS requires it if you have 10 or more information returns.

-• IRS FIRE system: register for the IRS Filing Information Returns Electronically system to submit forms directly
+• IRS FIRE system: the Filing Information Returns Electronically system is another electronic option for larger filers

-If you use Xero, you can e-file directly through integrated partners like Track1099, Tax1099, 1099SmartFile, TaxBandits, or Yearli.
-Find more e-filing options in the Xero App Store.
+If you use Xero, you can e-file directly through integrated partners in the Xero App Store, including Track1099, Tax1099, 1099SmartFile, TaxBandits, and Yearli.

 What do you need to do if you are the payee?